Think about some of the most creative posters that you have seen throughout your life. I know that there are a handful that stick out in your brain.

 28. Let the poster background image influence your design choices

-29. Elevate a minimalist design with accent colors
+29. Elevate your minimalist poster design with accent colors

 30. Use an infographic to tell a data-driven story